UniversalDependencies/docs/_el/feat/Mood.md

 </table>

-Mood  expresses modality and subclassifies _finite_ verb forms.
+Mood  expresses modality and subclassifies _finite_ verb and auxiliary forms.
 Modern Greek morphologically distinguishes between two moods, Indicative and Imperative.

 Participles and the so-called Infinitive of Modern Greek are assigned the tag [Verb]() but are not defined for the Mood feature.